- “Churches used to be open during the day, didn’t they…”

 Church isn’t just for Sundays.
 Christianity is for all the hours in the week, not just for Sunday mornings.
 There’s a lot going on during the week to help us grow in our faith and support our community.
 We want to be a place of sanctuary (somewhere peaceful, somewhere safe where people can be themselves).

-St Leonard’s is open weekday mornings and for scheduled services.
+St Leonard’s is open for visitors on weekdays (Monday – Friday) during daylight hours.
+This generally means approximately 9.30am to 5.00pm except on Fridays when it will be closed at about 2.00pm.
 Our church is here for everyone.
 Sometimes there will be a service taking place, and you are welcome to join in, or just to spend time in the church quietly.

 Check the calendar or the future events page for special services and events at St Leonard’s.
-On days when there are no services, the church is open from around 9.30am until midday.
 St Leonard’s is a living church and we are blessed with a beautiful building.
 Come and sit for a while in the peace of God’s presence.

 There are groups that meet in people’s homes, sessions for babies & toddlers, and Morning and Evening Prayer are usually said at 9am and 5pm Monday to Wednesday.
 There’s an 8am Eucharist on Thursdays, one at 10am on Wednesdays followed by open church.
 Older children meet through our affiliated uniformed groups.